jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 Early efforts to facilitate intents were high-cost, high-latency, or required centralized trust (more on that below).

-Safenet enables low-cost, low-latency intents without trust assumptions.
+Safenet enables low-cost, low-latency intents without centralized trust assumptions.

 ##  Detailed Problem Description